xsanxxhez/MollyEmpire1/README.md

-# React + TypeScript + Vite: The clicker-game in telegramm about drugdealer.
+# React + TypeScript + Vite: The clicker-game in telegram about drugdealer.
 Manage risk, hire dealers, achieve new peaks and sell your stuff.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.